albertostefanelli/new-academic/content/post/weights_blog_post/weights_blog_post.md

 To mitigate the potential mismatch between the BNES sample and the target population, we computed post-stratification weights.
 These weights are employed to give more or less importance ("weight") to those individuals that have been more or less difficult to reach or interview than others.
 For instance, if the Belgian electorate consists of 50% females and 50% males, but the sample consists of 40% females and 60% males, we can use a weight that makes the male observations in our sample count less and the female observations count more.

 Different methods can be used to generate weights (for an overview see, [Pew Research 2018](#ref-pewresearch_HowDifferentWeighting_2018)).
-The method generally used at ISPO is a population-based method, in which information on population subclasses is used to calculate weighting coefficients.
+In the social sciences (and at at ISPO), researchers tend to almost exclusively use population-based methods, in which information on population subclasses is used to calculate weighting coefficients.
+The most commonly used methods are post stratification and raking.
 The main reason to employ such type of post-stratification weights is that our variables of interest (e.g. anti-immigration attitudes) are likely to vary as a function of a set of individual-level characteristics such as education, age, or the different geographical areas in the country.

 Post-stratification weights should be ideally calculated using census data.
 However, Belgium conducted the last census in 2011.
 Using such data to compute the weights is not appropriate since we would match our sample to the 2011 Belgian population.
 As commonly done, we use population data from the European Union Labour Force Survey (LFS).
 The LFS data have been provided by Ellen Quintelier (thanks!) of Statbel, the "Direction Générale Statistique" of Belgium.